ridomin/Rido.IoTClient/README.md

 - `SasMinutes` SasToken expire time in minutes, default to `60`.
 - `UserName` Username to be used to authenticate MQTT Brokers
 - `Password` Username to be used to authenticate MQTT Brokers
+- `ClientId` Client ID used when connecting to MQTT Brokers (IoT Hub requires used deviceId as clientId)

 ### Sample Connection Strings